The Risks of Hiring an Executive CoachSep 09, 2021

 3. Just here for the profits

 One risk that a company might face when hiring a coach is the financial investment made.
 Coaching services can cost a lot of money, with some coaches charging several hundreds of dollars per hour.
 Add the fact that coaching services can last for several months, and the fees all add up.
 This financial aspect becomes a problem when a company hires someone that is not doing what a coach is supposed to do.
 As the client, observe if your coach is working with you in an open-ended manner.
 If your coach is the type that asks you what you want to do on a particular business day without stating any long-term plan or endgame in mind, that's a clue that you're working with someone who's probably interested only in making money.
 A great coach sets a timetable for meeting goals with an end goal, and there should be a deadline for meeting objectives under the end goal.
 The coach should measure the client's progress based on metrics.
-On another note, some coaches can depend on their clients to depend on the coach for solutions instead of making the client work on their own terms.
-This results in a prolonged usage of the coach's services leading to more profits for the coach.
+On another note, some coaches can depend on their clients to depend on the coach for solutions instead of making the client work on their terms, which results in a prolonged usage of the coach's services leading to more profits for the coach.

 4. Incapable of understanding others and themselves